-There’s a theory that knowledge leads to collaboration.
-Shine a light on complexity, and everyone will pitch in to clean up the mess.
+There’s a theory that knowledge leads to collaboration: increased transparency should lead to better collaboration and problem-solving.
 In cloud cost management, this means Finance and Engineering should be best friends.
-Except they’re not.
+However, this collaboration often proves challenging in practice.

 Back in 1984, Stewart Brand said that information wants to be both free and expensive.
 That tension still applies, but now it’s between engineering teams racing to scale and finance teams trying to forecast next quarter.
 FinOps was supposed to bridge the gap by injecting some structure and accountability.
 Instead, it often adds another dashboard that nobody agrees on.

 Many FinOps tools start from a lovely premise: give everyone access to the same data and watch the magic happen.
 What actually happens?
 Finance sees a 40% spike, Engineering shrugs and says, “Yeah, traffic tripled.”
 Finance asks for cuts.
 Engineering warns about latency.
-Everyone goes back to their corners, slightly more irritated than before.
+Teams often leave these discussions without achieving meaningful alignment.

 Choosing a cost management platform becomes a political decision.
 Not in the "who has the best features" sense, rather in the "who gets to control the narrative" sense.
-It’s less like strategy and more like arms control.
+It becomes a matter of organizational dynamics rather than pure technical selection.

 These frustrating standoffs reveal how traditional FinOps has missed the mark.
 It focuses on visibility rather than understanding.
 The real challenge is translation, helping technical and financial teams actually understand each other's constraints and priorities in FinOps for CFOs initiatives.